rbowen/presentations/plan_to_fork/slides.md

 ???

-Think of a fork plan as a disaster recovery plan, rather than as something that you want to do.
+Think of a fork plan as a disaster recovery plan, rather than as something that you're hoping to do.
 That is, you're getting prepared for a worst-case scenario that you hope will never happen.
 Why do this?

 Planning ahead is a sign of maturity and responsibility.
 It gives your team and your customers confidence that you're prepared no matter what.

-Writing a forking plan is less about the fork and more about assessing community health and sustainability, and what *you* are doing about it.
-It helps you identify weaknesses and shore them up now.
-It also clarifies what internal teams need to be ready, and makes conversations around staffing and ownership easier.
+Writing a forking plan is less about the fork and more about assessing community health and sustainability, and what you can do about it today.
+It clarifies what internal teams need to be ready, and makes conversations around staffing and ownership easier.

 - Planning now prevents future crises, and ensures continuity should that crisis occur